 In 1812, Isaac Brock served Joseph Ryerson a certificate of commission as the Lieutenant Colonel Commanding the First Regiments of the Norfolk Militia.
 His brother, Samuel Ryerson, also served in the war in repelling the American invaders as did Joseph’s three eldest of six sons, George, William, and John.
 Egerton’s young age prevented him from following in their footsteps and he instead focused on his studies, which led him to becoming a notable person as an educator, minister, and politician.

 When the War ended, Joseph Ryerson and his family went on to continue life in the County of Norfolk.
 Joseph Ryerson handed in his letter of resignation in 1830 not out of an unwillingness to serve but from an inability to do so due to illness and advanced age.

-The images above and below are from the Ryerson Family Papers, currently on display in the Ryerson Archives.
+The images above and below are from the Ryerson Family Papers.
 They are a collection of documents and correspondence of four generations of the Ryerson family, including that pertaining to Joseph Ryerson and his service in the War.
 His efforts during the War, as well as that of all those involved, are remembered and recognized two hundred years later and for many years to come.